aymankazi9/P2-Platypodes/README.md

 * Our team web-scraped data from informational Covid-19 wesites through the use of APIs.
   * The [scraped data](https://github.com/aymankazi9/P2-Platypodes/blob/main/stats.py#L5-L10) is stored in our [database](https://github.com/aymankazi9/P2-Platypodes/blob/main/platypodes.db).
   * The data will later be [formatted](https://github.com/aymankazi9/P2-Platypodes/blob/main/templates/map.html#L18-L43) and [displayed](https://github.com/aymankazi9/P2-Platypodes/blob/main/templates/map.html#L77-L114) on our tracker pages and our map.
-* Visit this link to view the databse: [Database Creation](https://github.com/aymankazi9/P2-Platypodes/blob/main/stats.py) and [Database](https://github.com/aymankazi9/P2-Platypodes/blob/main/platypodes.db)
+* Visit this link to view the database: [Database Creation](https://github.com/aymankazi9/P2-Platypodes/blob/main/stats.py) and [Database](https://github.com/aymankazi9/P2-Platypodes/blob/main/platypodes.db)

 ### More details for each of the completed ticket items can found detailed in the COMPLETED section on the [Scrum Board](https://github.com/aymankazi9/P2-Platypodes/projects/1#column-12515206).